gl0p/zero-box/README.md

 MORE TO COME:

 I will include a  wiring diagram for everything including the H-Bridge circuit, wiring of the 3.2 inch 16 bit TFT display and the two RasPi Picos.

+USEAGE:

+First menu asks to select constant, either sound or light.
+After it brings you to the main user interface displaying time of frequency cycle, frequency, wavelength and phase of each output.
+THE DEFAULT VALUES ARE SET TO 1.0.
+To enter a new frequency just start typing in on the keypad the desired frequency.
+Then it will ask which board/ output you would like to send the data to.
+After it will update the user interface to display the new values.
+To use the phase shift, press the phase shift button and it will ask for a value between 0 and 360, values over 360 can be entered.
+After it will ask which board/ output you would like to send the ohase shift to.
+Then it will update the userinterface with the new values.